kubevela/kubevela.github.io/docs/end-user/component-delivery.md

 For usage examples of Git repositories and OSS buckets, and detailed configuration information about them, please go to [Built-in Components][3] in the Admin's Guide.

-## Using Kustomize Componet
+## Using Kustomize Component

 KubeVela's `kustomize` component meets the needs of users to directly connect Yaml files and folders as component products.
-No matter whether your Yaml file/folder is stored in a Git warehouse or an OSS bucket, KubeVela can read and deliver it.
+No matter whether your Yaml file/folder is stored in a Git Repo or an OSS bucket, KubeVela can read and deliver it.

 Let's take the YAML folder component from the OSS bucket warehouse as an example to explain the usage.
 In the application deployment plan this time, I hope to deliver a component named bucket-comp.
 The deployment file corresponding to the component is stored in the cloud storage OSS bucket, and the corresponding bucket name is definition-registry. kustomize.yaml comes from this address of oss-cn-beijing.aliyuncs.com and the path is `./app/prod/`.